kubernetes-sigs/kustomize/site/content/en/docs/Tasks/labels_and_annotations.md

   Working with Labels and Annotations
 ---

-A common set of labels can be applied to all Resources in a project by adding a `labels` or `commonLabels` entry to to the `kustomization.yaml` file.
-Similarly, a common set of annotations can be applied to Resources with the `commonAnnotations` field.
+A common set of labels can be applied to all Resources in a project by adding a [`labels`] or [`commonLabels`] entry to the `kustomization.yaml` file.
+Similarly, a common set of annotations can be applied to Resources with the [`commonAnnotations`] field.

 # Labels
 ## Add Labels
-Add labels to all Resources in a project with the `labels` field.
+Add labels to all Resources in a project with the [`labels`] field.
 This will override values for label keys that already exist.
-The `includeSelectors` and `includeTemplates` flags enable label propagation to Selectors and Templates respectively.
-These flags are disabled by default.
+The `includeSelectors` field enables label propagation to selectors and templates.
+The `includeTemplates` field enables label propagation to only templates.
+Both fields are disabled by default.

-The following example adds labels to a Deployment and Service without changing the selector and Template labels.
+The following example adds labels to a Deployment and Service without changing the selector and template labels.

 1. Create a Kustomization file.
 ```yaml